Notes & Sources

 Source: Trends in Student Aid.

 Federally Supported Programs: Only federal funds allocated for campus-based aid programs are included in reported federal aid amounts.
-Past editions of Trends in Student Aid included contributions by institutions and off-campus employers to the earnings of Federal Work-Study (FWS) recipients, but these figures have been adjusted.
 Perkins Loans are funded from past federal and institutional capital contributions as well as collections from borrowers.
 Since FY 2006, no funds have been appropriated for new federal capital contributions.
 All Perkins Loans awarded are included as federal loans.
-Institutional matching funds required by the Federal Supplemental Educational Opportunity Grant (FSEOG) program since 1989-90 are reported under institutional grants.
+Institutional matching funds required by the Federal Supplemental Educational Opportunity Grant (FSEOG) Program since 1989-90 are reported under institutional grants.

 - LEAP.
 Formerly known as the State Student Incentive Grant (SSIG) program, the Leveraging Educational Assistance Partnership (LEAP) monies reported under federally supported aid include federal monies only; the state share is included in the state grant category.
 Funding for the LEAP programs ended with the 2010-11 academic year.

 - Military.
-Includes educational expenditures under the F. Edward Hebert Armed Forces Health Professions Scholarship Program; Reserve Officers’ Training Corps (ROTC) programs for the Air Force, Army, and Navy/Marines; and higher education tuition assistance for the active duty Armed Forces.
-Because data are not available for 2011-12, the reported figures are estimates.
+Includes educational expenditures under the F. Edward Hebert Armed Forces Health Professions Scholarship Program; Reserve Officers’ Training Corps (ROTC) programs for the Air Force, Army, and Navy/ Marines; and higher education tuition assistance for the active duty Armed Forces.

 - Other Federal Grants.
-Includes Higher Education Grants for Indian Students; American Indian Scholarships; Indian Health Service Scholarships; National Science Foundation predoctoral fellowships (minority and general graduate); National Health Service Corps Scholarships; National Institutes of Health predoctoral individual awards; the Jacob K. Javits Fellowship Program; and college grants provided to volunteers in the AmeriCorps national service programs (funding began in 1994-95).
+Includes Higher Education Grants for Indian Students; American Indian Scholarships; Indian Health Service Scholarships; National Science Foundation predoctoral fellowships (minority and general graduate); National Health Service Corps Scholarships; National Institutes of Health predoctoral individual awards; the Jacob K. Javits Fellowship Program; and college grants provided to volunteers in the AmeriCorps national service programs, for which funding began in 1994-95.

-- Stafford, PLUS, and Perkins Loans.
+- Federal Direct, PLUS, and Perkins Loans.
 Data provided by the Department of Education on education loan disbursements.

-Subsidized Stafford Loans: Need-based student loans for which the federal government pays the interest while the student is in school and during a six-month grace period thereafter.
-Prior to the 2011-12 academic year, these loans were available to both undergraduate and graduate students, but the Budget Control Act of 2011 eliminated the program for graduate students, whose Stafford Loans are now all unsubsidized.
+Direct Subsidized Loans: Need-based student loans for which the federal government pays the interest while the student is in school and during a six-month grace period thereafter.
+Prior to June 2012, these loans were available to both undergraduate and graduate students, but the Budget Control Act of 2011 eliminated the program for graduate students, whose federal loans are now all unsubsidized or Grad PLUS loans.

-Unsubsidized Stafford Loans: Unsubsidized Stafford Loans are issued by the federal government through the Federal Direct Student Loan Program (FDSLP).
-Prior to July 2010, loans were issued either through the FDSLP or by private lenders and guaranteed by the federal government.
+Direct Unsubsidized Loans: Unsubsidized loans are issued by the federal government through the Federal Direct Student Loan Program (FDSLP).
+Prior to July 2010, loans were issued either through the FDSLP or issued by private lenders and guaranteed by the federal government.

 Full-Time Equivalent (FTE) Students: Enrollment numbers based on a federal formula that counts each part-time student as equivalent to one-third of a full-time student.